-Note: This test is different from other sample tests in that the Make\Call simulated H323 endpoints use a single IP address.
-This also holds true for the Make\Call simulated H323 and RTP endpoints.
+- Note: The Receive_Call activity is configured in a similar way, except that it does not need to specify a call destination. - Note: This test is different from other sample tests in that the Make_Call simulated H323 endpoints use a single IP address.
+This also holds true for the Make_Call simulated H323 and RTP endpoints.